Mehdi-Adjaoue/aws_notebook/README.md

 ### Installation and Configuration

 By now you should be connected to your distant instance.
-Next : install python prerequisites
+Next : install python prerequisites.

 1. install pip :